Hiking around Kathmandu Valley

 APPROACHING SHIVAPURI PEAK FROM BUDANILKANTA

 Vehicles to Budhanilkantha reach a parking area 100 meters below the temple complex (1-hour ride from Tundikhel in central Kathmandu).
-From that drop-off point, head through an archway to the right of the taxi stand and up a one-way road.
+From that drop-off point, head through an archway to the right of the taxi stand and up to a one-way road.
 The temple complex is 100 yards/meters up the road on the left side.

 About 25 minutes up the road from the temple complex, reach the Shivapuri National Park payment counter (entry fee is 250 NRS for foreigners, 500 NRS for mountain bikers) and army check post (the Nepal Army is tasked with guarding Nepal’s National Parks).
 Across the road from the payment, the counter is Dharmasingha, a Buddhist meditation retreat center.
 A large golden stupa inside the compound was built to resemble Burma’s famous Schwedagon Pagoda.